 The English Department requires a placement test on English usage that serves as a basis for determining students' placement in English composition courses.
 Students must take this test prior to registering for freshman composition.
-Placement tests are given each quarter at New Student Orientation.
+Placement tests are given each quarter prior to preregistration and at New Student Orientation.